 5. Sperry Chalet

-Once at the chalet, you will be able relax and leave the cooking to chalet staff.
-Yes, the chalet come with chefs who serve three meals to you per overnight stay.
-There are beds with warm blankets, so there’s no need to bring a sleeping bag or an insulated sleeping pad.
+Back in the day, travelers relaxed and left the cooking to chalet staff.
+Yes, the chalet came with chefs who served three meals to you per overnight stay.
+There were beds with warm blankets, so there was need to bring a sleeping bag or an insulated sleeping pad.

 6. Granite Park Chalet